 An internet connection in today’s world is about as much of a necessity as running water.
 But like running water, healthcare, electricity, and other necessities in life – it ain’t free.
 In fact, an internet connection can be downright annoyingly pricey considering how low cost/high margin it is for internet service providers.

-Whether you are fed up that you haven’t been able to lower your internet costs or you are traveling for work or pleasure, it’s good to know what your options are for grabbing free wifi.
-This is particularly true if you’ve refused to pay for an expensive mobile data plan like I have (and yes, I do take my laptop with me when I travel).
+Whether you are fed up that you haven’t been able to lower your internet costs or you are traveling for work or pleasure, it’s good to know what your options are for grabbing free wifi, particularly if you don’t have access to a mobile hotspot plan or data tethering on a mobile device.

 Fortunately, there are a number of national restaurant chains that offer up free wifi at many of their locations.
 It’s a very low-cost, high-return value add to lure in loyal patrons – and because of that, you can only expect it to become increasingly popular with retailers and restaurants.